Dolfirobots/OnlyProxy/README.md

 > But __EVERYTHING__ that were send between your
 > Server and the Proxy can be manipluated!
 > Thats why I no longer make big updates for this Plugin!
+> I will continue to do small things like compatibility or bug fixes but only based on reports.

 **OnlyProxy** is a simple Minecraft plugin for **Spigot/Paper (1.20 – 1.21.8)**.
 It protects your server by allowing only players who connect through ___your___ proxy.